aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 </TabItem>
 </Tabs>

-## Step 3: Monitor the restoration
+## Monitor the restoration process

 Monitor the progress of the snapshot restoration to ensure that everything is proceeding as expected.